phbradley/tcr-dist/README.md

 The tables in the .html results can be sorted thanks to `tablesorter`.
 See the license and info in `external/tablesorter/`

 Sequence parsing relies on the BLAST suite, see info in `external/blast-2.2.16/`

+---
+# VERSIONS

+## 0.0.2 (09/XX/2017):

+- New sequence database system that makes it easier to work with alternate gene sets

+- Preliminary support for gamma-delta TCRs

+- New `all_genes` dictionary in `all_genes.py` indexed by organism that holds information on all the genes; read from the `db_file` stored in the `basic.py` dictionary 'pipeline_params`